indrojitmondal/PAIKGACA/README.md

 6. **React-Copy-to-Clipboard**

 ## Screenshots
-Here are some screenshots of the Dream 11 Cricket Team:
+Here are some screenshots of the PAIKGACA:

 1. **Homepage**:
    ![Homepage Screenshot](https://github.com/programming-hero-web-course1/b10-a9-authentication-indrojitmondal/blob/main/src/assets/screenshot/1.png)